 Our outpatient Wellness Treatment Center spans five suites in the Ortega business community, harboring four spacious group rooms, eighteen individual counseling offices, a client kitchen, a dining room, and plenty of indoor and outdoor lounge space for downtime in between groups and individual therapy.

-In addition to our outpatient treatment centers, we have six beautifully furnished homes sprinkled over the neighboring beach cities around Capistrano Beach, San Clemente, and Pacific Coast Highway (PCH).
-Of the six (6) homes, two (2) are licensed and accredited residential homes specific to gender and providing a safe and relaxed environment.
+In addition to our outpatient treatment centers, we have three beautifully furnished homes sprinkled over the neighboring beach cities around Capistrano Beach, San Clemente, and Pacific Coast Highway (PCH).
+Of the three (3) homes, two (2) are licensed and accredited residential homes specific to gender and providing a safe and relaxed environment.
 Each of the two (2) licensed residential homes are monitored by our trained staff 24 hours a day for the safety and comfort of each client.
-For our clients that have completed residential treatment, we also have four (4) sober living homes that cater to our clients transitioning to the outpatient level of care.
+For our clients that have completed residential treatment, we also have homes that cater to our clients transitioning to the outpatient level of care.